Hero image

 (0)

-Complete No-Prep lesson with exam questions, tasks and answers on Vector Diagrams and Resolving Forces for AQA GCSE (9-1) Science / Physics.
-This lesson covers the second part of AQA GCSE Physics 4.5.1.4 / Combined Science 6.5.1.4 and is for higher tier students only.
+Complete No-Prep DOUBLE lesson with exam questions, tasks and answers on Moments, Levers and Gears for AQA GCSE (9-1) Physics.
+This lesson covers all of AQA GCSE Physics 4.5.4 “Moments, Levers and Gears”.
 As a Secondary Science teacher, Deputy Headteacher, writer and examiner for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
 This high quality lesson includes explanations, different types of in-lesson assessment (all with answers) and unique exam questions.
 My lessons are ideal for non-Physicists - as a Biologist who retrained as a Physics teacher I know how to take learners on a journey that builds up their understanding step by step, while still going into a lot of depth.
 The preview video shows a representative sample of slides from the resource so that you get a good idea of what it includes before you buy.
-What’s Included: • Teaching notes • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Worked examples of calculations / questions. • Multiple questions in different question styles and difficulties - no need for worksheets.
+What’s Included: • Teaching notes • Two Starter / Do Now activities so you can extend this over two lessons if needs be. • Explanation slides in “chunked” sections with animated diagrams. • Worked examples of calculations / questions. • Multiple questions in different question styles and difficulties - no need for worksheets.
 Each “chunked” explanation section typically includes a set of “learning check / quick questions” followed by a set of in-depth questions on the learning from that “chunk” of the lesson.
 All questions have answers. • Exam-style questions on the whole lesson at the end of the lesson- these are unique, based on real exam questions but not just copied from exam boards. • Answers for all questions • All easily editable to adapt to your teaching or to use in existing lessons. • Slightly humorous, at points, if you like that sort of thing.
-The lesson was written for AQA GCSE Science / Physics but is very likely to be applicable to other exam specifications.
+The lesson was written for AQA GCSE Physics but is very likely to be applicable to other exam specifications.
 Please leave a rating / review and all other feedback gratefully received!

 BrainJarBrainJar

-Complete No-Prep lesson with exam questions, tasks and answers on The Generator Effect for AQA GCSE (9-1) Science / Physics.
-As a Secondary Science teacher and Deputy Headteacher for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
+Complete No-Prep lesson with exam questions, tasks and answers on Wavelength, Amplitude, Frequency and Period for AQA GCSE (9-1) Science / Physics.
+This lesson covers the first part of AQA GCSE Physics 4.6.1.2 / Combined Science 6.6.1.2 relating to amplitude, wavelength, frequency and period.
+As a Secondary Science teacher, Deputy Headteacher, writer and examiner for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
 This high quality lesson includes explanations, different types of in-lesson assessment (all with answers) and unique exam questions.
 My lessons are ideal for non-Physicists - as a Biologist who retrained as a Physics teacher I know how to take learners on a journey that builds up their understanding step by step, while still going into a lot of depth.
 The preview video shows a representative sample of slides from the resource so that you get a good idea of what it includes before you buy.
-The other lessons in this topic are: Magnets and Magnetism: https://www.tes.com/teaching-resource/resource-12592689 Electromagnets and Electromagnetism: https://www.tes.com/teaching-resource/resource-12595426 The Motor Effect and Left Hand Rule: https://www.tes.com/teaching-resource/resource-12596435 The Generator Effect: https://www.tes.com/teaching-resource/resource-12600640 AC, DC, Alternators, Dynamos, Microphones & Loudspeakers: https://www.tes.com/teaching-resource/resource-12609865 Transformers and the National Grid: https://www.tes.com/teaching-resource/resource-12610433 What’s Included: Two starters Explanation slides in “chunked” sections with worked examples using animated diagrams Editable diagrams and animations which help aid understanding.
-Multiple questions in different question styles and difficulties - no need for worksheets.
-There are three slides of “quick questions”, three slides of “in-depth questions” as well as the… Exam-style questions - these are uniquebased on real exam questions but not just copied from exam boards.
-Answers for all questions All easily editable to adapt to your teaching or to use in existing lessons.
-Slightly humourous, at points, if you like that sort of thing.
-Learning objectives: Describe the generator effect and explain how it is caused.
-Describe the factors that affect the size and direction of the induced potential difference/induced current.
-Apply the principles of the generator effect in a given context.
-Written for AQA GCSE Physics but likely to be applicable to other exam specifications.
+What’s Included: • Teaching notes • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Worked examples of calculations / questions. • Multiple questions in different question styles and difficulties - no need for worksheets.
+Each “chunked” explanation section typically includes a set of “learning check / quick questions” followed by a set of in-depth questions on the learning from that “chunk” of the lesson.
+All questions have answers. • Exam-style questions on the whole lesson at the end of the lesson- these are unique, based on real exam questions but not just copied from exam boards. • Answers for all questions • All easily editable to adapt to your teaching or to use in existing lessons. • Slightly humorous, at points, if you like that sort of thing.
+Learning objectives: Identify the amplitude and wavelength of a wave on a diagram.
+Describe what is meant by the amplitude, wavelength, frequency and period of a wave.
+Calculate the frequency and time period of a wave.
+The lesson was written for AQA GCSE Science / Physics but is very likely to be applicable to other exam specifications.
 Please leave a rating / review and all other feedback gratefully received!

 BrainJarBrainJar